 Tenderizing the meat is essential if using beef, chicken, or pork.
 A little baking soda helps break down the meat fibers, so the meat is tender and velvety when stir-frying.
 This is a common technique used by many Asian restaurants when stir-frying meat.

 - Baking soda.
-Helps tenderize the meat for the soft, silky flavor.
+It helps tenderize the meat for the soft, silky flavor.

 - Water.
-Just a couple of tablespoons of cold water to help break down the baking soda into the meat slices.
+Just a couple of cold water tablespoons will help break the baking soda into the meat slices.

 - Garlic.
 Add an extra depth of flavor to the meat, making this dish full of layers of flavors!
-Divide the garlic into 2 parts, one for the beef and the other one for the stir-fried noodles
+Divide the garlic into 2 parts, one for the beef and the other for the stir-fried noodles.

 - Oil.
 Use neutral oil like avocado, canola, or vegetable oil for stir-frying the beef.

-This is where the sauces, stock, and seasoning are all coming together for the gravy to be used with noodles!
+Rad Na sauce is where all the savory magic takes place!
+This is where the sauces, stock, and seasoning are all coming together for the gravy to slather all over the rice noodles!

 - Oyster sauce.
 Adds the umami velvety flavor.